One of the more common board game buying dilemmas I keep encountering is Mage Knight vs Gloomhaven.

 Mage Knight vs Gloomhaven – Conclusion

-I hope I’ve shed some light on both games and showed their similarities and differences.
+I hope I’ve shed some light on both games and shown their similarities and differences.
 Hopefully, I helped solve your Mage Knight vs Gloomhaven dilemma and you have a clear winner by now.

-As for myself, I decided to go for Mage Knight in the end (as you may already know if you follow my blog).
-I mostly play solo and the deterministic puzzle solving was very appealing.
+As for myself, I decided to go for Mage Knight in the end.
+I mostly play solo and the deterministic puzzle-solving was very appealing.
 Plus, I don’t think I can commit the time for Gloomhaven’s campaign, while I can play Mage Knight chunk by chunk.